Marvel Snap Zone Premium

 Bots In Marvel Snap: A Comprehensive Guide

 "How do I know if I'm playing against a bot in Marvel Snap?"
-HowlingMines is here to cover everything we know about bots in one comprehensive guide.
+We are here to cover everything we know about bots in one comprehensive guide.

-I feel a horrible need to make that big and red – Bots are something with a lot of hidden information, and are rarely discussed by the development team: Hense the demand for more information about them.
+Bots have a lot of hidden information, and are rarely discussed by the development team: Hense the demand for more information about them.
 During those limited discussions, the development team has made it very clear that bots will continue to evolve, and they will attempt to make them as “human” as possible going forward, placing countermeasures in place to stop us being so aware or attempting to “game” the bots – as a result, there’s a chance information in this video and article will become out of date quickly regardless of how much research and effort we’ve put in.
 We will of course, attempt to keep it up to date as more information becomes available.

-To begin with, bots are a vital part of the “new player journey” – almost exclusively up until Rank 10, and pretty consistently up until Rank 30/Gold.
-This is because, quite simply, new players don’t stick around if they’re getting repeatedly beaten, and so crushing bots will often help not only boost their confidence in the game, but also keep them winning long enough to become invested.
+To begin with, bots are a vital part of the “new player journey”.
+You only play bots up until Rank 10, and pretty consistently up until Rank 30/Gold.
+This is because, quite simply, new players don’t stick around if they’re getting repeatedly beaten, and so crushing bots will often help not only boost their confidence in the game, but also keep them winning long enough to become invested and be able to learn the mechanics.
+Marvel Snap is targeted at being the most beginner friendly CCG on the market, so they want players to learn how to play a card game for the first time and be good at it.

 However, once you leave the shelter of that experience, Bots don’t suddenly “go away” – in fact, how they work against you evolves quite significantly (We break down the different types of bots later in this article!) – but they’re still very important.
 Second Dinner really wants to keep the matchmaking queue time at roughly five seconds, and you’ll know from our Matchmaking Guide that several factors are taken into account when pairing you against an opponent.
 If there is not enough people online that meet those parameters, the game will give you a bot opponent as to not keep you waiting around.